• Skip to main content

 • Whisk wet ingredients together.
 In a bowl, whisk together the cream, egg, and vanilla extract.
 Once whisked, set aside one tablespoon of the egg mixture- this will be your egg wash to be used later.

-• Combine wet into the dry ingredients.
+• Combine wet with the dry ingredients.
 Make a well in the dry mix and pour in the whisked egg and milk mixture into the centre.
 Use a fork to stir until the mixture just starts to come together to form a dough.
 It will still be very shaggy at this point and feel quite sticky.
 If necessary, use your hands to lightly bring it all together incorporating the dry flour left at the bottom of the bowl.

 • Coat the cherries in flour.
 Into the bowl your chopped cherries are in, add the remaining 1 tablespoon of flour and toss to coat the cherries.
 This will soak up a little of the juices and stop them from staining the dough quite so much!